awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 ## Run a Build \(Console\)<a name="run-build-console"></a>

-To use AWS CodePipeline to run a build with CodeBuild, skip these steps and follow the instructions in [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.
+To use AWS CodePipeline to run a build with CodeBuild, skip these steps and follow the instructions in [Use AWS CodePipeline with CodeBuild](how-to-create-pipeline.md)\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.